-In this section, we use the Fisher information matrix for the cosmic acceleration parameter estimation.
-The methodology of using ṃatched filtering to detect the GW signal with fixed templațe was firstly proposed in \cite{22,23}.
+In this section, we describe our use of the Fisher information matrix(FIM) for cosmic acceleration parameter estimation.
+It is based on the methodology of matched filtering to detect gravitational wave signals using fixed templates.
+The methodology was firstly proposed in \cite{22,23}.
 Matched filtering convolves the detector output signal with the gravitational wave template in the library to find the template with the maximum correlation.
 The parameter information of the detection signal is given by the template with the maximum correlation.
 However, typically the parameter information obtained for the detection signal is not accurate.
 If the background noise of the signal is Gaussian, the estimated parameters of the signal will have a Gaussian distribution around the actual parameter values.

 We assume that $\lambda^{i}$ denotes the actual value of the parameter, $\lambda^{i}+\Delta \lambda^{i}$ denotes the measured value, and the root-mean-square of $\Delta \lambda^{i}$ follows a Gaussian distribution: $p\left(\Delta \lambda^{i}\right) \propto \exp \left(-\Gamma_{i j} \Delta \lambda^{i} \Delta \lambda^{j} / 2\right)$.
-Here $\Gamma_{i j}$ is the matrix element of the Fisher information matrix
+Here $\Gamma_{i j}$ is the matrix element of the Fisher information matrix: